 Did you know?

 More than 40% of the 180 million tons of trash Americans dump annually is paper.
-The single largest component in landfills is high-grade printing paper, copying, and writing paper.
+The single largest component in landfills is high-grade printing, copying, and writing paper.

-Americans throw away enough office and writing paper to build a 12 foot wall stretching from New York to Los Angeles.
+Americans throw away enough office and writing paper each year to build a 12 foot wall stretching from New York to Los Angeles.